ravi-kumar7/documentation/docs/bank-connect/react.md

 | `fromDate` and `toDate` | specifies the time period for which the statements will be fetched.
 If not provided the default date range is 3 months from the current date.
 Its format should be in `dd/MM/yyyy`. | No |
 | `bankName` | pass the [bank identifier](/bank-connect/appendix.html#bank-identifiers) to skip the bank selection screen and directly open a that bank's screen instead | No |

 `fromDate` and `toDate` specify the period for which the statements will be fetched.
-For example, if you need the last 6 months of statements, `fromDate` will be today's date - 6months and `toDate` will be today's date.
+For example, if you need the last 6 months of statements, `fromDate` will be today's date - 6 months and `toDate` will be today's date - 1 day.
 If not provided the default date range is 3 months from the current date.
 It should be in `dd/MM/yyyy` format.

 ::: warning Period Values
-Please make sure `fromDate` is always less than `toDate`.
+- Please make sure `fromDate` is always less than `toDate`
+- Make sure `toDate` is never today's date, the maximum possible value for it is today's date - 1 day
 :::

 ## Callback